Trump-backed Daniel Cameron to face Democratic Kentucky Gov. Andy Beshear in November

 LOUISVILLE, Ky.
 (AP) — Daniel Cameron won the Republican primary for Kentucky governor on Tuesday, becoming the first major-party Black nominee for governor in the state’s history and setting up a November showdown with Democratic incumbent Andy Beshear.

-Cameron, the state's attorney general who was endorsed by former President Donald Trump, emerged victorious from a 12-candidate field that included Kelly Craft, who served as United Nations ambassador in the Trump administration, and state Agriculture Commissioner Ryan Quarles.
+Cameron, the state's attorney general who was endorsed by former President Donald Trump, claimed a convincing victory over a 12-candidate field that included Kelly Craft, who served as United Nations ambassador in the Trump administration, and state Agriculture Commissioner Ryan Quarles.
 Beshear easily dispatched two under-the-radar Democratic challengers in his own primary.

 The race now shifts to the general election, which will be one of November's most closely watched contests and could provide clues heading into next year's presidential race.
 Beshear, a popular Democratic governor, will face a tough reelection bid in a Republican-dominated state after a first term marked by a series of tragedies — the COVID-19 pandemic, natural disasters and a mass shooting that killed one of his closest friends.

-“Right now somewhere in America, there is a CEO deciding where to move their business and they’re considering Kentucky," Beshear told a gathering of supporters Tuesday evening.
+“Right now somewhere in America, there is a CEO deciding where to move their business and they’re considering Kentucky," Beshear told a gathering of supporters.
 "Let me ask you: Is seeing people talk down our state and our economy, insult our people and stoke divisions going to help that next company choose Kentucky?
 Of course not.”

 The fall matchup between Beshear and Cameron conjures parallels from the state's last governor's race but with a reversal of roles for the governor.
 In 2019, Beshear used the attorney general's office as a springboard to the governorship.
 During his single term as attorney general, Beshear challenged a series of executive actions by then-governor, Republican Matt Bevin.
 Beshear narrowly defeated Bevin in a race that revolved around Bevin's combative personality.